Skip to content

 Token exchange lets your MCP server act as both a protected resource (receiving authenticated requests from AI agents) and an API client (calling upstream APIs on behalf of the authenticated user).

-2. Your MCP server exchanges Token A for an external API token (Token B)
+2. Your MCP server exchanges that token for an external API token scoped to the user

 3. Your MCP server calls the external API with the exchanged token